 True to its name, Soup Kitchen is pretty charitable price-wise, and the food, which yes, includes a variety of soups and stews, is consistently tasty and generous in portion.
 The weekly jerk chicken special is well worth a go if you’re able to catch it.
 There’s a very consistent selection of ales and wines available, friendly staff, free wi-fi and by evening, usually a deep-digging DJ playing vinyl.
 The bar has a neat and casual ‘canteen’ feel with long wooden tables and benches, with crafts and sculpture hanging from the ceiling.

-Downstairs plays host to some of the finest underground dance music in Manchester, and the venue’s reputation is out amongst some of the best in the business: Resident Advisor’s number one DJ of 2013, Dixon, played the 200 capacity venue shortly after his crowning.
-On a more regular basis, Swing Ting specialises in bass, grime and heavier clubs sounds, Meandyou takes advantage of the atmosphere for moody house and techno, while the venue’s in-house bookings are just as reliable, often focusing on all-night long sets from DJs.
+Downstairs plays host to some of the finest underground dance music in Manchester, and the venue’s reputation is out amongst some of the best in the business: Resident Advisor’s number one DJ of 2013, Dixon, played the 200-capacity venue shortly after his crowning.
+Admission rarely tops a tenner, and the licence occasionally runs as late as 6am.